-There are times when an organist faced with playing in an acoustical dry space does "tricks" to make a better sound.
+There are times when an organist faced with playing in an extremely dry acoustical space does "tricks" to make the room sound with more "bounce."

-If the building space has little or no reverberation, where the "bounce" could amount to less than a quarter of a second (the Saint Louis Scottish Rite Cathedral auditorium is such a place), then an acoustical release of big final chords for both hands can be used to give the illusion of more reverberation.
+In a large space where the reverberation field amounts to less than one second at maximum full organ (the Saint Louis Scottish Rite Cathedral Auditorium is an example of such a place), then an acoustical release of big final chords for both hands can be used to provide a better bloom to the release of final, big chords.

-This was a device given great attention by the late concert organist Dr. Virgil Fox (1912-1980) and his acolytes to create the illusion of size and space, making the sound of a final chord "bloom" into more of a diminuendo, and seemed to work most beautifully for him when the hands were spread over at least 8 notes covering 2 octaves.
+This device was given great attention by the late concert organist Dr. Virgil Fox (1912-1980) and his acolytes to create the illusion of size and space, making the sound of a final chord "bloom away" more gradually; he found this this tends to work best with final chords when the hands are spread over at least 8 notes covering 2 octaves.

 If we're performing repertoire, it also works well enough when we use whatever final notes the composer wrote on the page for our downward release.